swcarpentry/shell-novice/06-find.md

 which is where we want our search to start.
 `find`'s output is the names of every file **and** directory under the current working directory.
-This can be seen useless at first but `find` has many options to filter the output and in this lesson we will discover some of them.
+This can seem useless at first but `find` has many options to filter the output and in this lesson we will discover some of them.